edmundsj/gitNotes/docs/notes_chapter2.rst

 .. code-block::

-    git add -a
+    git commit -a

-This command adds all previously tracked files.
-Is it the same as git add -u?
+This command adds all previously tracked files and commits them in the same command.
+Is it the same as git add -u, followed by a command?